top of page

 New content was gated behind puzzle solving rather than currency grinding .
 This reinforced the fantasy theme and created satisfying discovery moments.

-Based on feedback, I redesigned the UI to:
+Based on that feedback, I redesigned the UI to:

 After iteration, onboarding clarity significantly improved.
-Players were able to craft their potion faster and reported less confusion during early gameplay.
+Players crafted their first potion faster and reported less confusion during early gameplay.

 Through iterative system and UI adjustments:

-• Players completed the first potion Milestone more consistently
+• Players completed the first potion milestone more consistently across test groups

-• Progression felt driven by discovery rather than resource grinding
+• Progression felt driven by discovery rather than resource accumulation

 These refinements strengthened the overall cohesion of the gameplay experience.

-If given more time, I would conduct earlier usability testing focused specifically on first time player onboarding.
-I would also explore streamlining inventory navigation to further reduce friction between harvesting and crafting.
+Given more time, I would conduct earlier usability testing focused specifically on first-time onboarding.
+Several UI clarity issues that surfaced late in playtesting could have been caught and resolved earlier with structured new-player sessions.
+I would also explore streamlining inventory navigation to further reduce friction between harvesting and crafting the two actions players performed most frequently.

-As a Technical Designer, I built the system foundation that allowing farming, crafting, and puzzle progression to function as one cohesive experience.
+As Technical Designer, I built the system foundation that allowed farming, crafting, and puzzle progression to function as one cohesive experience.

 The final result was a relaxing yet structured gameplay loop driven by discovery rather than repetition.
-This project strengthened my ability to design interconnected systems, refine UI clarity through playtesting, and build scalable progression frameworks that support creative vision.
+This project strengthened my ability to:

 Recent Posts